Exo commuter rail: Creation of Exo

-Alignment with the new REM
+Alignment with the REM

-The construction of the Réseau express métropolitain (REM) led initially to the closure of the Mount Royal Tunnel in May 2020, causing the Deux-Montagnes lines to terminate at Bois-Franc station.
-From that point, most trains on the Mascouche line terminated at Ahuntsic station, with transfer to the metro possible at Sauvé, and certain rush hour trains were rerouted around the Western end of Montreal in order to reach Central Station from the south.
+The construction of the Réseau express métropolitain (REM) initially led to the closure of the Mount Royal Tunnel in May 2020, causing the Deux-Montagnes line to terminate at Bois-Franc station.
+From that point, most trains on the Mascouche line terminated at Ahuntsic station, with transfer to the metro possible at Sauvé, and certain rush hour trains were rerouted around the western end of Montreal in order to reach Central Station from the south.
 On December 31, 2020, the Deux-Montagnes line was closed permanently for conversion to the REM.

-The REM includes a station built as a new terminus for the Mascouche line, at Côte-de-Liesse, allowing access to downtown via transfer to the REM A1 line toward Brossard.
-The REM station entered service on November 17, 2025.
-At that time, Exo announced that the Mascouche line will be redirected to terminate at Côte-de-Liesse on a date to be announced in the near future; at that point, service to Central Station will be discontinued.
+The REM includes a station built as a new terminus for the Mascouche line, at Côte-de-Liesse, allowing access to downtown via transfer to the REM.
+The REM station entered service on November 17, 2025, and the Exo station opened on January 12, 2026, at which point service to Central Station was discontinued.

 In May 2023, Exo announced that Lucien-L'Allier terminal would be closed starting April 2024 to rebuild the platforms and add a canopy.
 Trains on the Candiac, Vaudreuil-Hudson and Saint-Jérôme lines would terminate at Vendôme.
+Service to Lucien-L'Allier resumed on December 21, 2024, for the Vaudreuil-Hudson line and December 23, 2024, for the Saint-Jérôme and Candiac lines.